njit-prof-bill/njit-prof-bill-cs490-project-fall-2025/Sprint4PRD.md

 ---

 #### UC-113: Email Integration for Application Tracking
-**Summary**: As a user, I want to track application-related emails so I can automatically update job statuses based on employer communications.
+**Summary**: As a user, I want to manually link emails to my job applications so I can keep all communication in one place.

 **Acceptance Criteria**:
 - Integrate with Gmail API read-only access (free tier)
-- Scan inbox for job application-related emails (recruiter, interview invitations)
-- Suggest job status updates based on email content
-- Display recent application emails on job detail pages
+- Display recent emails in sidebar when viewing a job application
+- Search emails by company name or job title keywords
-- Allow users to link specific emails to job applications
+- Allow users to manually link specific emails to job applications
+- Store email metadata (subject, date, sender, snippet) with application
+- Display linked emails chronologically on job detail page
+- Optional simple keyword detection for status suggestions ("Interview", "Offer", "Rejection" in subject)
-- Respect user privacy with opt-in email scanning
+- Respect user privacy with opt-in email access
 - Handle email API rate limits and authentication
-- Provide email scanning frequency preferences

-**Frontend Verification**: Connect Gmail account, verify application-related emails are identified and linked
+**Frontend Verification**: Connect Gmail account, search and manually link emails to job application, verify emails display on job detail page

 ---